-5. Distinctive features of the programme structure Where applicable, this section provides details on distinctive featurs such as: where in the structure above a professional/placement year fits in and how it may affect progression • any restrictions regarding the availability of elective modules where in the programme structure students must make a choice of pathway/route • The programme combines traditional academic learning with work- based learning, making it easier to apply new knowledge and skills into the workplace environment. • It is equivalent to the first two years of a BSc (Honours) degree programme, and in fact will lead to the possibility of direct entry onto the third year of the BSc Programme. • An industrial placement for approximately 10 weeks and work-based learning are at the heart of this course and this feature is incorporated into the development, delivery and assessment of our course.
-A placement is likely to increase students' employability prospects and help them to focus on their area of interest. • This programme provides students with an up-to-date, relevant Higher Education qualification in computing in association with IT placement providers. • The programme ensures that the successful students are joining the industry fit for purpose, and have the ability to respond to the rapidly changing demands of the industry.
-This is achieved by combining formal lectures, hands-on practical experience, and the embedding of work- based learning. • There are a variety of work based learning opportunities available to students through both paid and unpaid internships which satisfy short term contracts.
-In all cases, students are supported by the employer and college staff.
-The programme offers threes pathways namely, Technical, Creative, and Entrepreneurial, as well as flexibility to incorporate work-based projects.
+4. Distinctive features of the programme structure

+- Where applicable, this section provides details on distinctive featurs such as: - where in the structure above a professional/placement year fits in and how it may affect progression - > any restrictions regarding the availability of elective modules - > where in the programme structure students must make a choice of pathway/route - Additional considerations for apprenticeships: - > how the delivery of the academic award fits in with the wider apprenticeship - > the integration of the 'on the job' and 'off the job' training - > how the academic award fits within the assessment of the apprenticeship - The programme combines traditional academic learning with work- based learning, making it easier to apply new knowledge and skills into the workplace environment. - The degree has two stages, each equivalent to a normal academic year.
+It is equivalent to the first two years of a BSc (Honours) degree programme, and in fact will lead to the possibility of direct entry onto the third year of the BSc Programme. - The pattern of study is designed to fit around full-time employment and uses a blended learning approach, which mixes work-based study and attendance at on-campus study days. - This approach allows students to be both productive employees, learning relevant skills on the job, and participants in a learning community of students who are broadening and deepening their professional knowledge together. - The programme is 50 weeks' duration per year during Level 4 and Level 5, with 80% of work-based learning and 20% of college study. - The first eight weeks of the programme is delivered as "Launch-pad" at the college.
+The Launch-pad will provide an opportunity for students to consolidate their learning, receive academic tutorial support, allow revision time and provide an introduction to the next unit in the schedule. - This programme provides students with an up-to-date, relevant Higher Education qualification in computing in association with IT placement providers. - The programme ensures that the successful students are joining the industry fit for purpose, and have the ability to respond to the rapidly changing demands of the industry.
+This is achieved by combining formal lectures, hands-on practical experience, and the embedding of work- based learning. - There are a variety of work based learning opportunities available to students through both paid and unpaid internships which satisfy short term contracts.
+In all cases, students are supported by the employer and college staff. - The programme offers threes pathways namely, Technical, Creative, and Entrepreneurial, as well as flexibility to incorporate work-based projects.
 The curriculum is designed with input from employers to ensure its relevance to industry that aims at developing the skills and knowledge required for a wide range of computing-related career paths.

-Students are asked to identify their chosen pathway at the time of enrolment, but are allowed swap between pathways during the first two weeks of their programme registration.
+• Students are asked to identify their chosen pathway at the time of enrolment, but are allowed swap between pathways during the first two weeks of their programme registration.

-6. Support for students and their learning
+5. Support for students and their learning